Corporate Governance

 Remuneration structure

-The remuneration structure for corporate executives (including those concurrently serving as directors, similarly hereafter) consists of basic remuneration, which is a fixed monthly amount based on their roles and responsibilities; bonuses which are short-term incentives; and stock-based compensation which is a medium- to long-term incentive.
-In order to ensure a remuneration structure that motivates officers to achieve our medium- to long-term performance goals and enhance enterprise value, the incentive component of remuneration has been increased, and the combined remuneration for corporate executives is expected to break down as follows: basic remuneration 50%, bonus (base amount) 30%, stock-based compensation (base amount) 20%.
-The remuneration for directors (not including those concurrently serving as corporate executives; similarly hereafter) consists of basic remuneration and stock-based compensation.
+The remuneration structure for corporate executives (including those concurrently serving as directors; similarly hereinafter) is based on their roles and responsibilities, and consists of basic remuneration, which is a fixed monthly amount; bonuses, which are short-term incentives; and stock-based compensation, which is a medium- to long-term incentive.
+In order to ensure a remuneration structure that motivates officers to achieve the medium- and long-term performance goals and enhance enterprise value, the incentive component of remuneration has been increased, so that the combined remuneration for the president & CEO has the following structure: basic remuneration 40%, bonus (base amount) 30%, stock-based compensation (base amount) 30%.
+The remuneration structure for other corporate executives is determined in line with this, taking into consideration their expected roles and responsibilities.
+The remuneration for directors (not including those concurrently serving as corporate executives; similarly hereinafter) consists of basic remuneration and stock-based compensation.

 • Corporate executives